Chart Color Schemes

 Hazelwood North features high concentrations of family households, with a higher-than-average median household size

-Family households account for 88.5% of all households, including 40.9% couples with children, 41.3% couples without children, and 6.1% single parent families.
-Non-family households make up the remaining 11.5%, consisting of 10.2% lone person households and 0.9% group households.
-The median household size is 2.8 people, which is larger than the Rest of Vic. average of 2.4.
+Family households constitute 88.5% of all households, including 40.9% couples with children, 41.3% couples without children, and 6.1% single parent families.
+Non-family households comprise the remaining 11.5%, with lone person households at 10.2% and group households at 0.9%.
+The median household size is 2.8 people, larger than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households